Is it a cold? The flu? Or is it COVID-19? Either way, it is miserable.

 Non-steroidal anti-inflammatory drugs (NSAIDs): For most healthy pregnant women, over-the-counter pain relievers such as ibuprofen, naproxen, and aspirin are generally not recommended during pregnancy.
 NSAIDs are associated with a risk for premature closure of the ductus arteriosus (a heart and lung condition) in the baby if the medication is used at higher doses in the second half of pregnancy.
 Although low dose aspirin is sometimes recommended in pregnancy under a doctor’s supervision to treat or prevent specific medical conditions, regular strength aspirin and other NSAIDs are not typically recommended for treating pain or fever in pregnancy.

-Herbal products: Many herbal supplements marketed for treating for cold and flu have not been studied in pregnancy, so the possible risks are not known.
+Herbal products: Many herbal supplements marketed for treating colds and flu have not been studied in pregnancy, so the possible risks are not known.
 In addition, the benefits of using herbal supplements are not always proven.
-For example, echinacea has been promoted as a cold remedy, but a review of over twenty-four double-blind trials with over 4,000 participants did not find that it shortened the duration of colds compared to a placebo.
+For example, echinacea has been promoted as a cold remedy, but a review of over 24 studies with over 4,000 participants did not find that it shortened the number of days for a cold compared to people who did not take echinacea.

 Prevention